In this section

 3. Required Standardized Tests

-Note that with the introduction of selection process 16-BSF-EA-NBSO-FB-006, university and college graduates will no longer be required to write the two standardized tests.
+Note: With the introduction of selection process 16-BSF-EA-NBSO-FB-006, university and college graduates will no longer be required to write the two standardized tests.
 The university degree and minimum two (2)-year college diploma must be from a recognized post-secondary institution.

 If an applicant meets the basic requirements, they may be invited to write standardized test(s).